Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 Note: Only completed, required A&A security artifacts including the technical scan results and remediation strategies should be uploaded to Documents tab within RiskVision.
 Documents tab is not the place to upload evidence.

 All systems currently in the GRC tool that are moving to the VA Enterprise Cloud (VAEC) environment MUST go to the RVWG and a new entry be made to create the new ATO package.

 If a system undergoes a significant (major) change (as defined below) after an ATO determination is made, it is required to re-complete the A&A requirements, including updating all security documentation to reflect the change.
 Additionally, the Major Change Notification Form, which can be found here, must be completed and included with the Authorization package that must be uploaded to RiskVision, and progressed to ÒCA Provide Certification RecommendationÓ in the workflow no less than forty-five (45) calendar days prior to the ATO decision consideration deadline.

-Significant Change Definition: Per the current draft VA Handbook 6500.3, Assessment, Authorization, And Continuous Monitoring of VA Information Systems, the definition of Ôsignificant change is as follows:Ê A significant (major) change to an information system or environment of operation is a change that is likely to affect the security state of the information system.Ê Significant changes to an information system may include, but are not limited to, for example:Ê (i) installation of a new or upgraded operating system, middleware component, or application; (ii) modifications to system ports, protocols, or services; (iii) installation of a new or upgraded hardware platform; (iv) modifications to cryptographic modules or services; or (v) modifications to security controls.Ê Examples of significant changes to the environment of operation may include, but are not limited to, for example:Ê (i) moving to a new facility; (ii) adding new core missions or business functions; (iii) acquiring specific and credible threat information that the organization is being targeted by a threat source; or (iv) establishing new/modified laws, policies, or regulations.ÊSource:Ê SP 800-37 Rev 1 [VA Adopted].
+__Significant Change Definition:__ Per the current draft VA Handbook 6500.3, Assessment, Authorization, And Continuous Monitoring of VA Information Systems, the definition of significant change is as follows: A significant (major) change to an information system or environment of operation is a change that is likely to affect the security state of the information system.
+Significant changes to an information system may include, but are not limited to, for example:
+(i) installation of a new or upgraded operating system, middleware component, or application; (ii) modifications to system ports, protocols, or services; (iii) installation of a new or upgraded hardware platform; (iv) modifications to cryptographic modules or services; or (v) modifications to security controls.

+Examples of significant changes to the environment of operation may include, but are not limited to, for example:
+(i) moving to a new facility;
+(ii) adding new core missions or business functions; (iii) acquiring specific and credible threat information that the organization is being targeted by a threat source; or (iv) establishing new/modified laws, policies, or regulations.

+Source: SP 800-37 Rev 1 [VA Adopted].

 ## 4.1 Registration Requirements
 The following section provides details on each of the registration requirements including a description of the requirements and the parties/OIS organization(s) that will assist in the completion of the requirements.